elastic/ecs-logging-go-zap/README.md

 # Elastic Common Schema (ECS) support for uber-go/zap logger

 Use this encoder for automatically adding a minimal set of ECS fields to your logs, when using [uber-go/zap](https://github.com/uber-go/zap).
 The encoder logs in JSON format, using the default [zapcore/json_encoder](https://github.com/uber-go/zap/blob/master/zapcore/json_encoder.go) internally.
+The encoder logs in JSON format, using the default [zapcore/json_encoder](https://github.com/uber-go/zap/blob/master/zapcore/json_encoder.go) internally.
+Additionally it allows to manually add ECS compliant fields.

+NOTE: The logger does not take care of deduplication of fields.

 Following fields will be added by default:
 ```